GabrielPassz/SoftForge-HelpDesk/README.md

 - **Andrey Vanolli**

-## 📄 Licença
+## 📄 Licença / License

+### 🇧🇷 Português (PT-BR)

-Este projeto está licenciado sob uma **Licença Proprietária Temporária (All Rights Reserved — Academic Use Only)**.
+Este projeto está licenciado sob uma **Licença Proprietitária Temporária (All Rights Reserved — Academic Use Only)**.

-O código-fonte é disponibilizado apenas para fins acadêmicos, avaliação do PIM/UNIP e portfólio pessoal. **Não é permitida a cópia, redistribuição, modificação ou uso comercial** sem autorização expressa dos autores.
+O código-fonte é disponibilizado apenas para fins acadêmicos, avaliação do PIM/UNIP e portfólio pessoal.
+Não é permitida a cópia, redistribuição, modificação ou uso comercial sem autorização expressa dos autores.

 A licença oficial e definitiva poderá ser definida futuramente conforme a continuidade do projeto.

+---

+### 🇺🇸 English (EN)

+This project is licensed under a **Temporary Proprietary License (All Rights Reserved — Academic Use Only)**.

+The source code is provided only for academic purposes, UNIP evaluation, and personal portfolio use.
+Copying, redistributing, modifying, or commercial use is not permitted without the express authorization of the authors.

+The final and official license may be defined in the future depending on the continuation of the project.

+---

-Para detalhes completos, consulte o arquivo [LICENSE](LICENSE).
+🔗 **Para detalhes completos, consulte o arquivo [LICENSE](LICENSE).**
+🔗 **For complete details, see the [LICENSE](LICENSE) file.**